tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 </script>
 ## Introduction
 This post begins by providing a definition for the `value` class, which stores the data and methods associated with each node of the network.
 I then provide explanations for finding the derivatives of the network output with respect to the nodes.
 Finally, we will use this knowledge to implement a `backward` method for the `value` class, to implement backpropagation.

 ## Value Class
 <img src="/assets/images/valueClassDiagram.png" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>

-The value class contains methods and attributes that allow you to create expressions.
-The backward method within the value class automatically backpropagates through expressions that are made using value objects.
+The `value` class contains methods and attributes that allow you to create expressions.
+The `backward` method within the `value` class automatically backpropagates through expressions that are made using `value` objects.
-This allows the value of the object to be altered to be changed in a way that has a predictable effect on the overall output of the expression.
+This allows the `data` attribute of the `value` object to be changed in a way that has a predictable effect on the overall output of the expression.

 ### \__init__
-What is going on when the value class is initialised?
+What is going on when the `value` class is initialised?
 ```python
 def __init__(self, data, _children=(), _op='', label=''):
     self.data = data